SURI-Shared/BnB_CETSP_CBFS/README.md

 A branch-and-bound algorithm for the CETSP based the [original work by Walton Pereira Coutinho](https://github.com/waltonpcoutinho/BnB_CETSP) and [Wenda Zhang](https://github.com/UranusR/BnB_CETSP_CBFS)

-This code accompanies the paper "Reduce, Reuse, Recycle: Efficient Second-Order Cone Programming for the CLose Enough Traveling Salesman Problem," submitted to WAFR 2024.
+This code accompanies the paper "Efficient Second-Order Cone Programming for the Close Enough Traveling Salesman Problem," submitted to ICRA 2025.

 ## Dependencies